domenico-piol/SCCstore/README.md

 ### Prepare the database VM
 1. **Create a Fedora VM**
-Do this in the sccstore namespace, add the fedora SSH Public Key (mine is stored in from ~/.ssh/) in the "Scripts" section during creation in Openshift Virtualization UI!!!
+Do this in the sccstore namespace and add the fedora SSH Public Key (mine is stored in from ~/.ssh/) in the "Scripts" section during creation in Openshift Virtualization UI!!!
+Or add the pubkey manually using:
+`oc create secret generic fedora-key --from-file=fedora.pub=/Users/domenico/.ssh/fedora.pub`

-Name the VM "pg-database".
+Name the VM "pg-database" or you need to change the service-file..

 1. **Install Ansible**
 Login to the VM using `virtctl ssh -i ~/.ssh/fedora fedora@pg-database`